Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 It watched the trains a while longer, lost in a fantasy of rich, dark blood surging through the veins of something *worthy.* A Human, maybe.
 Or perhaps an Alpha of Fur-Faces, *Gaoian.* Or perhaps, even, this new deathworld foe, as-yet untasted.

 Perhaps they would come.
 They had destroyed this Hive once, they must know its value.
 Perhaps they would come back for it.
-That thought kindled *hope.* To taste *foe*-flesh, not just prey-flesh...or to die to worthy foe and be rid of this boredom.
+That thought kindled *hope.* To taste *foe*-flesh, not just prey-flesh... or to die to worthy foe and be rid of this boredom.

 Diseases could carry in the blood.
 It was rare for the Hunters to suffer them, but it happened.
 They could creep into the body through open sores, through wounds, or through the normal mucous membranes.
 In the same fashion, a sickness *could* in theory seep into the salvage-body through the train shipments.

-And if such a sickness came...if such a foe *did* slip through...the Alpha might feed on foe-flesh again.
+And if such a sickness came... if such a foe *did* slip through... the Alpha might feed on foe-flesh again.

 Yes.
 Best not to do its job *too* well and close that potential vector.
 Best not to be *perfect.* After all, it wasn’t a truly dangerous vector: the foes would have to somehow sneak through the hive beyond and board the train undetected to even manage it.
 Why should the Alpha waste its limited patience on such a tiny vulnerability?
 And why should it abandon a source of hope, when it could, instead, watch that vector closely just in case?
 After all, that was not a dereliction of its responsibilities, was it?